|

 around the wires is only very thin.
 It is removed at certain points so that

 the pick-up finger of the controller knob can touch the bare wires.
-When the pick-up finger

-how the regulation works.
 For the 25V switching voltage, there

 are more turns, but they are not reached by the pick-up finger, but are